suriyadeviv/product-listing-page/README.md

 1. Modal Interaction: The modal closes when the close icon is clicked, when clicking outside the modal area, or when the escape key is pressed.
 2. Lazy Loading: Images below the fold utilize lazy loading, applied to images in three rows.
 3. Responsive Design: For screens smaller than 360px, a single product grid is displayed.
+4. Search products: Search text box is added to filter the products based on user search.

 ### Future Considerations
 These functionalities can be achieved based on data availability.